PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/create-presentation.md

 Mentimeter content slides can include:

-- headings and paragraoh text
+- headings and paragraph text
 - bullet points
 - images (including instant access to a library of copyright free images and gifs)
 - embedded videos